MnO2/logq/README.md

 [{"t":"2015-11-07 18:45:30 +00:00","s":12256229},{"t":"2015-11-07 18:45:35 +00:00","s":33148328}]
 ```

-You can use graphing command line tools to draw it in the terminal.
+You can use graphing command-line tools to graph the data set in terminal.
 For example, [termgraph](https://github.com/mkaz/termgraph) would be a good choice for bar charts
 ```
 > logq query --output csv 'select backend_and_port, sum(sent_bytes) from elb group by backend_and_port' data/AWSLogs.log | termgraph